Jvinniec/CppEphem/README.md

   - __Modified Julian Date__
   - __Gregorian Calendar__ (year, month, day)

-More feature will be implemented as time permits.
+More features will be implemented as time permits.
 If there is any feature that you would like to see implemented feel free to contact the author or submit an issue and I'll look into it.